 The King of the Fishes

-> The King of the Fishes describes the importance of these rays and the mangrove ecosystem through the story of sawfish life stages, including its connection with humans.
-A key component of the narrative was to show the reader what to do if they accidentally capture a sawfish, which is to carefully release and report it.
+The King of the Fishes describes the importance of these rays and the mangrove ecosystem through the story of sawfish life stages, including its connection with humans.
+A key component of the narrative was to show the reader what to do if they accidentally capture a sawfish.
 Because this book was to be used in areas with limited access to literacy programs, the illustrations had to be clear and easily interpreted.
 I worked closely with Ruth to make sure the people, clothing, environments, and species represented in my drawings would be geographically accurate and familiar to the audience, allowing them to relate to the story.
-I also provided a sawfish colouring page to be shared during school visits.
+I also created a sawfish colouring page to be shared during school visits.

-> The book is available in English, French, Portuguese and Malagasy and has been shared with communities in Mozambique, Madagascar, the Gambia and South Africa as part of Protect Africa's Sawfishes outreach work.
+The book is available in English, French, Portuguese and Malagasy and has been shared with communities in Mozambique, Madagascar, the Gambia and South Africa as part of Protect Africa's Sawfishes outreach work.
 Seeing this project become a tangible item in the hands of schoolchildren and villagers has been a highlight of my art career and I hope it continues to raise awareness of these rare, fascinating creatures for years to come.

 Published by the Save Our Seas Foundation